Newport Folk Festival: 1985-2006

-Michelle Shocked V-J Day Protest
+Michelle Shocked and V-J Day protest

 The Newport Folk Festival has, throughout various points in its history, remained connected to protest movements.
-In the 60's the festival played a substantial part in the civil rights movement.
-In the early 80's the Newport Folk Festival was one of the first festivals to serve as a platform for climate change protest.
+In the 1960s, the festival played a substantial part in the civil rights movement.
+In the early '80s, the Festival was one of the first festivals to serve as a platform for climate change protest.

-In the 1990s, playing on Victory Day (originally "Victory over Japan Day" or "V-J Day") folk musician Michelle Shocked asked the entire standing audience to drop to the ground on cue to show what it would look like when crowds died on "Hiroshima Day."
-This was relevant to the locale of the festival as Rhode Island is the only US state which still officially celebrates the holiday, and the Naval War College is also in Newport, a mere two miles from the Fort Adams State Park where the festival is held.
+In the 1990s, playing on Victory Day (originally Victory over Japan Day or V-J Day) folk musician Michelle Shocked asked the entire standing audience to drop to the ground on cue to show what it would look like when crowds died on "Hiroshima Day."
+This was relevant to the locale of the festival as Rhode Island is the only U.S. state which still officially celebrates the holiday, and the Naval War College is also in Newport, two miles from the Fort Adams State Park where the festival is held.

 Return of Bob Dylan

-In 2002, Bob Dylan returned to the Newport Folk Festival for the first time since his shocking performance in 1965, in which he went electric.
-The '65 appearance at the Folk Festival was a turning point in his career, a distancing of himself from his acoustic folk music to his more blues-based electric music.

-Despite wide speculation that Dylan would once again attempt to "shock" the audience at Newport, Dylan performed a straightforward set, with few surprises aside from his adoption of a wig and fake beard.
-The performance was reviewed favorably and provided a much-needed economic boost to the festival.